Nonlinear Time Series Modeling: A Unified Perspective, Algorithm, and Application: Nonparametric LPTime Analysis

 Display the nonparametrically estimated conditional quantile curves of $Y(t+h)$ given $Y(t)$.
-Our new modeling approach uses the estimated conditional comparison density $\dhat(v;h,u)$ to

-.15em simulate from $F[y;Y(t+h)|Y(t)=Q(u;Y(t))]$ by utilizing the given sample $\widetilde Q(u;Y(t))$ via accept-reject rule to arrive at the ``smooth'' nonparametric model for $\widehat{Q}[v;Y(t+h)|Y(t)=Q(u;Y(t)]$.
+Our new modeling approach uses the estimated conditional comparison density $\dhat(v;h,u)$ to simulate from $F[y;Y(t+h)|Y(t)=Q(u;Y(t))]$ by utilizing the given sample $\widetilde Q(u;Y(t))$ via accept-reject rule to arrive at the ``smooth'' nonparametric model for $\widehat{Q}[v;Y(t+h)|Y(t)=Q(u;Y(t)]$.
+See \cite{D13USA} for details about the method.
 Our proposed algorithm generates ``large'' additional simulated samples from the conditional distribution, which allows us to accurately estimate the conditional quantiles (especially the extreme quantiles).
 By construction, our method guaranteed to produce non-crossing quantile curves - thus tackles a challenging practical problem.